itszn/unnamed-sdvx-clone/docs/source/challenges.rst

 **use_sdvx_complete_percentage** (bool default false)

- | If true failed charts will use partial completion based on how far through the cart the player was.
+ | If true, failed charts will use partial completion based on how far through the cart the player was.
 If false, the percent will always be based only on score

+**gauge_carry_over** (bool default false)

+ | If true, gauge will not reset on the next chart. (ie if you have a 32% after chart 1, chart 2 starts with 32%)

 Overrideable Requirements